Gaming Evolution to Eve-Online from BBC Micro to PC

 EVE Online

 Thanks to the buddy program, I have just started a free 21-day trial of the game.
 While I am only a week into the game (I haven't even completed the tutorial yet!)
-I can see huge potential for this game.
+I see huge potential for this game.
 It may even rival Frontier.

 Related ArticlesThese articles may also be of interest to you